orbeon/orbeon-forms-doc/form-runner/access-control/deployed-forms.md

 After you click on the checkbox, you'll be able to set access restrictions on the _create_, _read, update_, and _delete_ operations.

+## The `list` permission

+[SINCE Orbeon Forms 2022.1]

+The "List" permission allows specifying that the user can list form data on the Form Runner Summary page.
+If a user navigates to the Summary page of a form and the "List" permission is not granted to the user, the Summary page responds with an "Unauthorized" error.

+With earlier versions of Orbeon Forms, the "List" permission was not checked separately.
+However, the ability to "Read" implied the ability to "List" on the Summary page.

+Forms created and edited with earlier versions of Orbeon Forms that have the "Read" permission enabled also implicitly have the "List" permission enabled, for backward compatibility.
+Opening such a form in Form Builder will show both the "Read" and "List" permissions.
+If the form author deselects the "List" permission, and then publishes the form, then the form will not allow the "List" permission, as expected.

 ## Setting permissions

 ### An example